bhaveshw92/AI_with_MachineLearning/Computer_Vision/Project_Measuring_Object_Size/README.md

 2. **Object Detection**: Use OpenCV to detect and identify the geometrical objects present in the image.
 Implement algorithms to recognize shapes such as triangles, squares/rectangles, pentagons, hexagons, circles, and unknown shapes.

 3. **Size Measurement**: Once the objects are detected, measure their size using appropriate techniques.
-For example, measure the length of sides for polygons, diameter for circles, and any other relevant parameters.
+For example, measure the length of sides for polygons, the diameter for circles, and any other relevant parameters.

 4. **Display Results**: Display the detected objects along with their respective sizes.
 Visualize the results using graphical representations if necessary.